noahehall/theBookOfNoah/databases/mysql_new.md

         - myisam, memory, merge
     - `quick` can be used with myisam tables to make deletions fatster by not merging leaves in the idnexes tree
     - `ignore` instructs mysql to continue even if it encounters errors
-    - `limit` specify max number of rows to be deleted
-      - often used with `order by` to delete a range of records
-    - see performance
-    - see important keywords

   - `do`
     - suppresses the display of an expressions results